George Hay, 14th Earl of Kinnoull: Biography

 Hay was the son of Edmund Alfred Rollo George, Viscount Dupplin (12 November 1879 – 30 May 1903) and Gladys Luz Bacon, granddaughter of Major-General Anthony Bacon and Lady Charlotte Harley.
 His father died in 1903 of scarlet fever.
 He had been visiting Sir Edward Hamilton of Iping when he fell ill.

 Hay was educated at Eton College, and succeeded to the earldom in 1916 on the death of his grandfather, Archibald Hay, 13th Earl of Kinnoull.

 He entered the House of Lords as a Conservative, but in 1930 joined the Labour Party.
 Although he stated "I personally entirely disagree with the principle of hereditary legislators", and favoured abolition of the House of Lords "in its present form", he rarely missed a debate.
 In June 1933, it was stated that Lord Hay had not missed a session for the preceding 12 months, and overall had an overall attendance rate of 97%.

 The earl worked as a stockbroker and for an insurance company for some time.
 He filed for bankruptcy in 1926, which garnered press coverage.

 He was married twice; the first, in 1923, to Enid Margaret Hamlyn Hamilton-Fellowes, a granddaughter of Sir Frederick Wills, 1st Baronet.
-They had one son, who was born in November 1924 and died the following March.
-They were divorced in 1927.
+They had one son: